Why Catholic?

 All forms of Christianity, of which the denominations number in the 10s of thousands, splintered from the original Christian Church, which was the Universal/Catholic Church.

-Christ as far as we know never wrote anything, he did, however, teach the Apostles, who taught their disciples, and so on till today.
+Christ, as far as we know, never wrote anything; he did, however, teach the Apostles, who taught their disciples, and so on till today.
 This is why the Church is Apostolic.

-In the mid-1500’s Martin Luther, a troubled Catholic monk broke with the Church over what he rightfully saw as abuses.
-Luther claimed, and today people call his break the reformation.
-This, however, is not accurate, since Luther did not restore the Church to a previous state, he created a new theology, of which he had to remove certain parts of the Bible to fit with his new “protestant” theology.
+Martin Luther was a Catholic monkIn the mid-1500’s, Martin Luther, a troubled Catholic monk, broke with the Church over what he rightfully saw as abuses.
+Luther claimed, and today people call his break the Reformation.
+This, however, is inaccurate, since Luther did not restore the Church to its previous state; he created a new theology that required him to remove certain passages from the Bible to align with his new “Protestant” theology.

 Sola Fide (faith alone) and sola scriptura (Bible alone) are two central new theological developments Luther taught.
 Neither of these was taught until Luther came along.
-What Luther did was in fact start a revolution against the truth of the Gospel message.
+What Luther did was, in fact, start a revolution against the truth of the Gospel message.

 “And I have given them the glory you gave me, so that they may be one, as we are one” — John 17:22